harvard-lts/almascripts/README.md

 # almascripts
-Scripts to work with the Alma library management system.
+A subset of the scripts written by the Library Technology Services group (LTS) at Harvard to work with the Alma library management system.
+More scripts might be shared as time permits.

 Before using these scripts, after cloning the repository, set-up the top-level configuration file.
 ```